-The Welfare Officer should also offer support to students on any issues regarding their welfare and refer students to Student Services or other relevant organisations where needed.
+The Welfare Officer should also offer support to students on any issues regarding their welfare and refer students to internal college support services or other relevant organisations where needed.
 They will be offered and must attend any relevant training/briefing days for Students' Union Welfare Officers.

 The main role of the Welfare Officer is to campaign on and raise awareness of welfare issues as agreed by the executive committee, e.g. debt, safer sex, drug/alcohol abuse, etc and use their research to distribute general welfare information that will be useful to the student body.
-They will be supported through the SU to do but, but will also need to liaise with the College's Student Services team.
+They will be supported through the SU to do but, but they may also need to liaise with the College's internal support services.